trullock/NUglify/doc/readme.md

 var isMSIE=0
 ```

 because the comment contains an operator and not a variable reference.
-Remember the general rule: use conditional-compilation comments at a statement level and AjaxMin should always retain them.
+Remember the general rule: use conditional-compilation comments at a statement level and NUglify should always retain them.

 Variable Renaming With and Eval Statements – Not!
 ==================================================